-You can also use the tools within Cricut Design Space to create your own design.
+You can also use the tools within Cricut Design Space to create your own designs.
 This is a great choice, especially if the design you want to make is text-based.
-For more information about using script fonts in Cricut Design Space, check out this article: How to Connect Cursive Letters in Cricut Design Space
+For more information about using script fonts in Cricut Design Space, check out this article: How to Connect Cursive Letters in Cricut Design Space.

 For my shirt, I used the free images, shapes, and text tools within Design Space to create a floral design surround by curved text.
 Look at the layers panel in the picture above to see the different layers that make up my design.

 You’ll want the iron-on design to be at least 10″ smaller than the width of the shirt, measured from armpit to armpit.

 For example, if an Adult Medium shirt measures 20″ wide, I’d make the iron-on design about 10″ wide.
 I’d also place the image about 2″ below the shirt collar.